Regardless of your area of medicine, one thing all physicians worry about is the possibility of a malpractice suit.

 Different policies have different caps and limit levels as to how much they will pay out.
 For example, many standard policies pay a maximum of $1 million per claim, with a limit of 3 claims per year.
 With a typical policy like this, if your damages are $2 million, your policy will only cover half of it.
 Other policies may offer you the option to have a higher claim limit with the ability to make fewer claims per year.

-How many claims you’ve had in the past can affect your liability limits.
-The more claims you’ve made over the years, the more likely your provider is to restrict how many claims they’re willing to pay for in the future.
+Your claims history can affect your liability limits.
+The more claims you’ve made over the years, the more likely your insurer is to restrict how many claims they’re willing to pay for in the future.

 4. Low Coverage Needs Might Mean Lower Malpractice Premiums

-Many physicians have some amount of liability insurance through their employers.
+Many healthcare providers have some amount of liability insurance through their employers.

 If your malpractice risks are low, you may be able to opt for a liability policy with a bit less coverage.